About forest school

 Forest school involves learning and discovery that is in tune with nature and the great outdoors.

-It is open to all ages and abilities and aims to promote new skills, confidence, self-esteem and team building whilst participants take part in fun outdoor activities in our local parks and woodland.
+It is open to children age 5 to 12 years and all abilities and aims to promote new skills, confidence, self-esteem and team building whilst participants take part in fun outdoor activities in our local parks and woodland.

 The woodland environment is central to the activities which include looking at the changing seasons and the smells, textures, sounds and tastes of nature.

 Our Forest School Leaders are trained in first aid and have attained a Level 3 Forest Schools leader course.

 The Forest School leader will have available a mobile phone, consent forms, contact details and any medical forms, bin bags, water for washing hands and also for fire safety and a first aid kit.

 - Long sleeved top and trousers

 - Comfortable shoes or trainers